UofUEpi/covid19-abm/model-rt/README.md

     # geom_jitter(aes(colour = status), alpha = .1)
 ```

-Status at the end of the simulation
+States at the end of the simulation

 ``` r
 epicurves_end <- epicurves[date == max(date)]